Rights and Responsibilities of Students

 Appeal of Academic Dismissal

-A student who is dismissed for failure to meet the Quality Standard may appeal by written petition to the cognizant academic dean of the relevant academic program.
+A student who is dismissed for failure to meet the quality standard may appeal by written petition to the cognizant academic dean of the relevant academic program.
 An appeal must be filed within two weeks (ten working days) from the date of the letter notifying the student of the dismissal.
 The cognizant academic dean will refer the appeal to the Faculty Review Board.
 The Faculty Review Board, chaired by the cognizant academic dean, consists of the cognizant academic dean and two senior faculty members.
 The assistant dean of the program serves as a member ex officio of the Review Board.

 In support of the appeal, the student should present any relevant information, including documentation of extenuating personal circumstances and other compelling facts relevant to the appeal.
 The Faculty Review Board is the highest level of appeal for all academic and disciplinary actions handled within Yale School of Management; its decision on a student’s appeal is final.
 Therefore, the appellant student must present all relevant information prior to the scheduled date of the Review Board’s deliberation of the appeal.